Skip to content

 Due to its intact connectivity between seagrass beds, mangroves, and coral reefs, as well as the remoteness of the area and its long history of protection, Gardens of the Queen represents a “baseline” for a nearly pristine Caribbean marine ecosystem; an ecosystem that is home to healthy populations of Caribbean reef sharks and Goliath groupers, important grazers like rainbow parrotfish and long-spine sea urchins, and recovering endangered species such as elkhorn coral and hawksbill sea turtles.

 Our scheduled expeditions will take take place aboard the 160-foot Jardines Avalon III, a luxurious liveaboard dedicated to exploring Cuban waters.
-Private group charters are also available aboard the M/V Oceans for Youth, a liveaboard designed for sustainable exploration and research.
+This trip is open to U.S. citizens under special visa conditions.

 click to expand